rafaelwerneck/rafaelwerneck.github.io/_posts/2025-10-20-Hello-World.md

 ---
 ```

-Then, on the page resposible for compiling the posts, I filtered and selected only the posts matching that specific language:
+Then, on the page responsible for compiling the posts, I filtered and selected only the posts matching that specific language:

 {% raw %}
 ```liquid